parrt/msds621/projects/dtree/dtree.md

 <img src="images/bestsplit.png" width="70%">

 In our case, for speed reasons (and to improve generality), we're going to pick a subset of all possible split values.
+Choose k=11 for our project.

 <img src="images/bestsplit-subset.png" width="70%">